SingShot Media

-SingShot Media was initially a social networking song-sharing platform, headquartered in San Francisco, CA, United States.
+SingShot Media was initially a social networking song-sharing platform founded in February 2006 by Ranah Edelin and Niranjan Nagar, headquartered in San Francisco, CA, United States.
 They were acquired by Electronic Arts on February 12, 2007.
 It was acquired in order to expand EA's community-building and user-generated content.
 The online The Sims on Stage was created by the company after their acquisition by EA.